Tatkal or Current Availability: Which Confirms Faster?

 For many travellers, this preparation matters more than refreshing the page repeatedly.
 A slower decision can lose a better ticket.

-When Current Availability is useful
+When is Current Availability Better than Tatkal?

 Current Availability is useful when you are close to departure and want to know whether confirmed seats are still bookable.
 It can be especially helpful after chart preparation, because the charting process may change what is visible for booking.